lsst-dm/dmtn-055/index.rst

     .. py:attribute:: inputs

-        A dictionary of input datasets, with :py:class:`Dataset` types as keys and a `set` of :py:class:`Dataset` instances as values.
+        A dictionary of input datasets, with dataset type names as keys and a `set` of :py:class:`Dataset` instances as values.

     .. py:attribute:: outputs